Skip to content

 async def export_orders(...): ...

-RequiresPermission raises HTTPException(403) if the current principal lacks the permission.
-Unauthenticated requests return 401 — the auth middleware runs earlier and attaches request.state.principal.
+RequiresPermission raises HTTPException(403) if the current user lacks the permission.
+Unauthenticated requests return 401 — AuthMiddleware runs earlier and attaches request.state.user (a UserContext) plus the resolved permission set on request.state.resolved_permissions.

 Roles